-If this is a description differently works on scalars and arrays.
+If this is a descrializer, then the value is loaded by the key.
+The descrialization differently works on scalars and arrays.
 For scalars, the value argument is used just for determining the type of restored value to be converted, and the converted value is returned.
 For arrays, the restored elements are directly copied into the value argument.
 String values are treated like scalars.